joelhawksley/identity/components-2020/slides.md

 ---

-# SmartDollar
+# Budgeting app

-^ Budget app called smart dollar
+^ Budget app

-^ Part of a group of apps by Dave Ramsey
+^ Part of a group of apps by same company

 ---